-Children or staff members with a fever (100.4° or greater) or any other symptoms of COVID-19, those who are waiting for a COVID-19 test result due to symptoms, those who have been diagnosed with COVID-19, those who have been instructed to isolate or quarantine by a health care provider or the health department, or those who have had close contact with any person with COVID-19 or person suspected of having COVID-19 in the last 14 days and did not complete quarantine should be excluded from care/work.
+Children or staff members with a fever (100.4° or greater) or any other symptoms of COVID-19, those who are waiting for a COVID-19 test result, those who have been diagnosed with COVID-19, those who have been instructed to isolate or quarantine by a health care provider or the health department, or those who have had close contact with any person with COVID-19 or suspected COVID-19 in the last 14 days should be excluded from care/work.

-Child care providers should refer to the "Decision Aid: Exclusion and Return for Laboratory Confirmed COVID-19 Cases and Persons with COVID-19-like Illness in School, Child Care Programs, and Youth Camps" developed by MDH/MSDE for additional details.
+Child care providers should refer to the "Decision Aid: Exclusion and Return for COVID-19 Symptoms in School, Child Care Programs, and Youth Camps" developed by MDH/MSDE for additional details.